OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_Paper_Detection.md

     gops.each do |_unit, ops|
       show do
         title "Add gold solution to #{pluralizer(STRIP, PREV_COMPONENTS.length * ops.length)}"
-        warning '<h2>Set a 10 minute timer after adding gold to <b>FIRST A1</b> strip at the SAMPLE PORT.</h2>' warning '<h2> Add gold to the rest of strips and then immediately click OK.' warning '<h2> DO NOT add gold solution onto the reading window.' check "Set a #{P200_POST} pipette to [0 4 0].
-Transfer #{GOLD_TO_STRIP_VOLUME}uL of #{GOLD_MIX} #{ops.first.ref('gold').bold} to #{pluralizer(STRIP, PREV_COMPONENTS.length * ops.length)}." grid = SVGGrid.new(ops.length, ops.length, 50, 50)
+        warning '<h2>Complicated Step!
+Take note of all instructions before beginning transfers.</h2>' note 'Set a 10 minute timer after adding gold to <b>FIRST</b> strip at the SAMPLE PORT.' note 'Add gold to the rest of strips and then immediately click OK.' warning 'DO NOT add gold solution onto the reading window.' note '<hr>'
+        check "Set a #{P200_POST} pipette to [0 4 0].
+Transfer #{GOLD_TO_STRIP_VOLUME}uL of #{GOLD_MIX} #{ops.first.ref('gold').bold} to #{pluralizer(STRIP, PREV_COMPONENTS.length * ops.length)}."
+        grid = SVGGrid.new(ops.length, ops.length, 50, 50)
         ops.each.with_index do |op, i|